georgepappy/LinearRegression/writeup_final_project_george_pappy.md

 - Stories (categorical)   : number of stories (floors) in the home
 - Schools (float)            : average Great Schools score (0 - 10) for all schools serving the home's neighborhood

-Additionally, supplemental data in CSV form was downloaded from the same website, providing an additional predictor:
+Supplemental data in CSV form was downloaded from the same website, providing an additional predictor:

 - HOA/Month (integer)       : the Homeowner's Association monthly fee in dollars (if any)